 Articles in the category "Overview of Legal System"

 Finding a person guilty of a crime can't be taken lightly.
-For this reason, the law guarantees the accused certain fundamental rights that must be respected until the judge or jury makes a decision.
+Because of this, the law guarantees the accused certain fundamental rights that must be respected until the judge or jury makes a decision.

 Presumption of Innocence